marta8926/kernel-playground/M14-TTL-Inspection/README.md

     .hooknum = NF_INET_PRE_ROUTING,      // Intercept packets before routing decisions
     .priority = NF_IP6_PRI_FIRST,        // Execute with the highest priority
 };

 ---
+2.2 The Hook Functions and Socket Buffers (sk_buff)
 ## 2.2 The Hook Functions and Socket Buffers (`sk_buff`)
 The core interception logic is executed by the hook functions, which receive a pointer to the `sk_buff` (socket buffer) structure.
 The `sk_buff` is the fundamental data structure in the Linux networking stack, containing the packet payload and headers.